pyeu/final-app/TEST_README.md

 # Views and Routes

-Index view:
+INDEX view:
 * The home page will summarize nation-wide trends, including the number of investigations pending and resolved.
 * Display a graph over time of number of investigations opened per month per year
 * Have a brief summary of the issue and what's at stake

-Results view:
+RESULTS view:
 * Will feature all the cases related to a single college or university
-* Include bullet points of the "campus context"
+* Include bullet points of the "campus context" (here's [Stanford University](http://projects.chronicle.com/titleix/campus/Stanford-University/))
 * Include links to news articles (on campus and off campus) about the issue and investigations opened
 * Include an **obvious** "I want updates!" button so that interested users can be notified if more information appears